nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Recruited and hired an expanded engineering team.

-* Led a globally distributed engineering team to re-architect the company product from a partially functional, unscalable, insecure proof-of-concept to a secure, performant platform for DeFi, CeFi and Cryptocurrency trading with latencies measured in the milliseconds.
+* Led a globally distributed engineering team to re-architect Terrace's core product from the ground up into a performant platform for DeFi, CeFi and Cryptocurrency trading with latencies measured in the milliseconds.
+The perfect balance of Fintech, Blockchain, and Security.

 * Promoted to Chief Information Officer.